Canine Transmissible Venereal Tumor: The 11,000-Year-Old Dog Cancer

 The Oldest Continuously Surviving Cancer

-Another study conducted by Elizabeth P. Murchison et al. provided several hypothetical insights.
-Probably, the first cancer cell survived the death of the individual ancestral dog particularly through sexual transmission.
-In addition, through a genomic sequence analysis of cancer cell samples obtained from different continents, patterns of genetic variants suggested that the cancer cells existed in one isolated population of dogs for most of its history.
-The global transmission was likely to have occurred within the last 500 years, possible during the age of exploration when seafarers and explorers had brought in dogs to their global expeditions.
+A genomic sequence analysis of cancer cell samples obtained from different continents also showed that the first population of cancer cells initially existed in one isolated population of dogs for most of its history.
+The wider global transmission was likely to have occurred within the last 500 years when seafarers and explorers had brought in dogs in their global expeditions.

-It is also worth mentioning that the genomic sequence analysis performed by Murchison et al revealed that the present cancer cells carry about two million mutations.
+It is also worth mentioning that the genomic sequence analysis performed by Murchison et al. revealed that the present cancer cells carry about two million mutations.
 Note that human cancer cells carry between 1000 to 5000 mutations.
+The higher number of mutations suggest that the cancer cells in canine transmissible venereal tumor for a longer time.

-Nonetheless, apart from the fact that it is one of the rare types of transmissible cancer, the canine transmissible venereal tumor remains intriguing and significant because it is the oldest continuously surviving cancer that has extensively spread and thereby, affected dogs across the world.
+Nonetheless, apart from being one of the rare types of transmissible cancer, the canine transmissible venereal tumor remains intriguing and significant because it is the oldest continuously surviving cancer.
+Studying the genetic make up of the involved cancer cells could provide valuable insights into the fundamental processes of cancer development and evolution.

 FURTHER READINGS AND REFERENCES